 As mentioned above, corporate buyers will generally want you to work at the practice for several years after the sale.

-A practice sale consultant is not mandatory, but they will likely be of huge benefit.
+A practice sale agent is not mandatory, but they will likely be of huge benefit.
 The sales process can be taxing.
 It can be easy to lose focus of your day-to-day operations while navigating the sales process.
 This can result in a drop in value.

-Practice sales consultants will have experience.
+Agents will have experience.
 There will be fewer surprises on the way.
 They can also help you to find an appropriate buyer using their own contacts.

 Your practice is likely to sell for more money with their help.